Texas

 1. “Alcoholics Anonymous should remain forever nonprofessional, but our service centers may employ special workers.”

 Although this eighth tradition can be confusing or misunderstood, the important thing to know is that A.A. members are not paid to sponsor others or carry the message to other addicted individuals.
-However, busy central offices and the fellowship’s headquarters are manned by staffed A.A. individuals, both members and nonmembers.
+However, busy central offices and the fellowship’s headquarters are crewed by staffed A.A. individuals, both members and nonmembers.
 In these jobs, members are paid for their work, but speaking at an A.A. meeting or bringing a newcomer to an evening meeting is something that they do without monetary payment.

 1. “A.A., as such, ought never be organized; but we may create service boards or committees directly responsible to those they serve.”